Royal PORTRUSH golf club -

 Another great thing is that this is a playable course.
 If you've read a few of my other reviews you will know that counts for a lot in my book.
 County Down just destroyed me; Ballybunion had a really good go.
 Portrush won't.
 Yep, there are a couple of blind shots but, more often than not, you can see what lies ahead and follow your ball.
 If you stray off of the fairway you will be punished but not as vindictively as you can find at some others.
 No, this is a course which you will get around without too much worry - although clearly the strength of the wind will play a part.
 Don't think this course is a pushover though.
 Holes like the long par 3 14th, Calamity, will test you as well as any hole in the world.

 I played Portrush a few years ago and it was obvious that the last couple of holes needed looking at.
 They were out of keeping with the rest of the course and added nothing.
-That has been rectified now with two new holes added in the middle of the round - the 7th and 8th opened in Summer 2017 and will elevate this course once again.
-I'm looking forward to getting back here ahead of the 2019 Open to look at the changes and I have a feeling that we will see this course elevated to maybe a 19 - one of the very best anywhere, and definitely one of the most fun to play.
+That has been rectified now with two new holes added in the middle of the round - the 7th and 8th opened in Summer 2017 and have elevated this course once again.

 BOOKING THE COURSE